Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

     - There are common concerns (intellectual property, data security, lack of technical skills) about how to work FAIR and also advantages (for example making data FAIR can help secure funding and collaborations) which the data steward will need to mediate.
 Hence, there are valid concerns about FAIR data, but they can be managed with the right strategies.
     - FAIR data benefits the scientific community and increases research visibility.
 - The activities encourage the learners to articulate the FAIR agenda and consider FAIR from the perspective of researchers and data stewards.
 - In this last lesson, talk about how FAIR principles are interwoven in other data stewardship concepts.
-Identify for example how other modules in the curriculum build on the FAIR principles (metadata, data quality).This will encourage the learner to think critically across the curriculum and the complexity of the tasks they are working with as data stewards on a deeper level.
 Make sure learners understand how FAIR connects with broader data stewardship topics and encourage learners to identify their learning needs for future modules.
 - FAIR is a foundational concept that informs all aspects of data stewardship.
 The principles of FAIR will be applied repeatedly throughout the curriculum.
 Other lessons in the curriculum dive deeper into specific technical strategies for implementing FAIR.
+Identify for example how other modules in the curriculum build on the FAIR principles (metadata, data quality).
+This will encourage the learner to think critically across the curriculum and the complexity of the tasks they are working with as data stewards on a deeper level.

 **Debate:**